 Indian financial sector offers enough scope for providing the critique:

-India has substantial presence in the global financial inclusion agenda occupying 5th rank in the globe.
+India has a substantial presence in the global financial inclusion agenda occupying 5th rank in the globe.
 While the share of Asia and Pacific was 88.78% in the outreach in terms of the poorest clients, India alone accounted for 56.56% and Bangladesh 16.83% which means these two countries together account for the lion’s share, 82.66%, of this regions microfinance to the poorest.
-Over all, India’s is estimated to have 30% share in microfinance borrowers (poor and the poorest) of the world although its share in the outstanding portfolio was only 7% of the World (Reuters 2010).
-There are fourteen major models of Micro finance that emerged after the Nobel Lauriat Md.
+Overall, India is estimated to have a 30% share in microfinance borrowers (poor and the poorest) of the world although its share in the outstanding portfolio was only 7% of the World (Reuters 2010).
+There are fourteen major models of Microfinance that emerged after the Nobel Lauriat Md.
 Yunus gave the big push in Bangladesh.

 India mirrors the globe in nature, type and size, diversity and complexity of regulatory institutions.
-It has well established rules for coordination through the Financial Stability Regulatory Board chaired by the Union Finance Minister.
-Yet it has gaps in perception in so far as financial inclusion agenda is concerned.
+It has well-established rules for coordination through the Financial Stability Regulatory Board chaired by the Union Finance Minister.
+Yet it has gaps in perception in so far as the financial inclusion agenda is concerned.

 Starting from the chit funds that still continue both in the organized and unorganized financial sector sphere in the country, India is home to all the models of non-banking financial intermediation that have been mentioned in the BCBS document cited.

-Multiple institutions are involved: commercial banks and Regional Rural Banks that run SHG-Bank linkage program for the poor targeting savings, thrift, credit and livelihood promotion among the ‘unserved and under-served’ poor communities, NBFCs, non-deposit based financial institutions, micro finance, micro credit and micro insurance institutions etc.
+Multiple institutions are involved: commercial banks and Regional Rural Banks that run the SHG-Bank linkage program for the poor targeting savings, thrift, credit and livelihood promotion among the ‘unserved and under-served’ poor communities, NBFCs, non-deposit based financial institutions, microfinance, micro-credit and micro-insurance institutions, etc.

 There are multiple regulators regulating the non-banking financial intermediaries in India: Reserve Bank of India; Securities Exchange Board of India (controlling those companies that are equity-led with and without foreign institutional participation); Government of India, Telecom Regulatory Authority of India, Insurance Regulatory and Development Authority, and Pension Fund Regulatory and Development Authority.
 Coordination among the regulatory agencies is one of the issues flagged in the draft document.